voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 dataset, and so is proportional to the size of the dataset being versioned.

 At this time, Snapshots are stored in the same database as the original dataset.
-In the future, support will be implemented for offloading Snapshots to a separate data store, such as cloud storage, to reduce the load on the FiftyOne database.

 These requirements should be taken into consideration when using Snapshots and when determining values for the